dm03514/blog/nogroup/technical-interviews-level-setting/README.md

 I consider there to be two major parts within this:

-- Materializing an understanding of the candidates holistic technical abilities I ccall this Level Setting and its purpose is to ensure that the candidates level is understood, ie entry, junior, mid, engineer II, senior, etc.A
+- Materializing an understanding of the candidates holistic technical abilities I call this Level Setting and its purpose is to ensure that the candidates level is understood, ie entry, junior, mid, engineer II, senior, etc.A
-- Demonstrate specific understanding of technical proficienceies.
+- Demonstrate specific understanding of technical proficiencies.
 This establishes that the candidate has specific technical abilities required of the position.
 If the code base they are working in is a distributed system and their is significant risk from incorrectness the candidate *needs* to demonstrate proficiency in distributed system.

 # Methodology Goal